ubcgif/grav3d/content/runPrograms.rst

 - ``GZPRE3D``: multiplies the sensitivity file by the model to get the predicted data.

-This section discusses the use of these codes individually using.
+This section discusses the use of these codes individually.

 Introduction
 ------------